 Welcome to the first part of the Watercolor Landscapes for Beginners Series!

-As beginners just starting out with watercolors, we usually still lack an effective control of water and are unaware of specific techniques that will lead to the effects we want to achieve, which can make painting a complete picture extremely frustrating!
+As beginners just starting out with watercolors, we usually still lack water control (check out my Tips on Water Control video over on YouTube) and are unaware of specific techniques that will lead to the effects we want to achieve, which can make painting a complete composition very frustrating and overwhelming!

 Due to all of this, I don't recommend looking for full-landscape video tutorials right off the bat.
-By taking things one step at a time, you are able to build a solid foundation, ensure a natural and more enjoyable progress, and make it A LOT more likely to end up with a finished product you're actually proud of.
+By taking things one step at a time, you are able to build a solid foundation, ensure a natural and more enjoyable progress, and make it a lot more likely to end up with a finished product you're actually proud of.

 This is why I've created this mini-series for you. :)